-The IRS knows that some taxpayers provide their kids and relatives with financial support.
+The IRS knows that some taxpayers provide their children and relatives with financial support.
 That’s why the government offers folks with dependents the opportunity to reduce their tax burden.
-Being able to claim someone as a dependent may significantly lower your tax bill, especially if you qualify for a tax break like the Earned Income Tax Credit or the Child Tax Credit.
+Being able to claim someone as a dependent may significantly lower your tax bill.
+If you’re struggling to determine your eligibility, a financial advisor who specializes in taxes can help.

 What It Means to Have a Qualifying Child

 Children are the most common dependent that people claim on their taxes because as a parent or guardian you’re financially responsible for them in every aspect of their lives.
 There are some rules that are applicable if you have a unique situation that you should be aware of.
 The IRS says you can claim children as dependents as long as they meet the following requirements:

 - The child must be related to you.
 For example, your son or daughter, stepson or stepdaughter, brother or sister, stepbrother or stepsister, nephew or niece, or grandchild can be considered a dependent.

 - In most cases, the child you’re trying to claim must live with you for more than six months out of the year.
 But there are exceptions for children who are away from home because they’re sick, attending college, serving in the military, starting a business or taking a vacation.

 - The child you’re trying to claim has to meet an age test.
 Children can only be claimed as dependents if they are under the age of 19.
 However, you can claim full-time students as dependents until they turn 24.

 Additionally, children who are permanently or completely disabled can be claimed as dependents for their entire lives if they meet the other criteria for qualifying children.

 What It Means to Have a Qualifying Relative